mennosmit-dev/Econometric_Modelling/README.md

-# Nonlinear-Optimisation
+# Econometric Coding
-This class includes several methods for nonlinear optimisation.
+This class includes several codings from study but only a very small subset.